Dental Homecare Instructions Wayne

 Your At-Home Recovery Guide

 Following a procedure, our team will give you plenty of instructions on how to make sure your recovery is as short and easy as possible.
-If you want a preview of what the first few days after a certain treatment might be like, or if you need a refresher of what we told you in the office, you’ll find everything you need and more below.
+If you want a preview of what the first few days after a certain treatment might be like, or if you need a refresher of what we told you in our Wayne dental office, you’ll find everything you need and more below.
 You can always give us a call if you have additional questions as well!

 After Cosmetic Reconstruction